Note: I’ve updated this post to reflect that the book has since come out.

 And I don’t mean from going into FB groups and asking.

 “I’m looking for this or that, who here can help me?”

 There’s something powerful about PERSONAL recommendations rather than what is often a dogpiling of people desperate to get more business and throw their hat in the ring on such posts.

-Which is one of the reasons I’m involved with the Book of Experts – by Salesmap
+Which is one of the reasons I’ve been involved with the Book of Experts by Salesmap

 Sidenote, if you want to build out your referral circles and get listed among our hand-picked experts in the areas of business or life coaching, digital marketing, leadership, public speaking, podcasting, and like 60 other categories, reach out to me.

 Oh, and I’m still writing and helping writers, don’t get me wrong.
 That is my primary focus.
 But nearly two years ago I realized I sucked at filling my pipeline and had been relying too much on posting content on social media with calls to action like “reach out to me if…”.
 In the end, I was attracting the wrong kind of people, as covered in my post around that time, Scarcity vs Abundance Mindset.

 Taking some time to market and sell for someone else took a lot of burden off of doing the same for myself for a season, and I’ve learned a lot.
 I have enjoyed how much less of my ego is involved in selling for other people as opposed to myself, and as a result, I’ve developed up some skills and not to mention built up some inner-fortitude when it comes to my own offers.

 The reason this is all on my mind is that recently in a writing group I’m in (among quite a few), I saw someone post that they were looking to hire someone to market their books for them.